foglamp/foglamp-filter-simple-python/README.rst

         }
     }'

-Note: The escape for single quote character in the payload.
+Note the escaping for single quote character in the payload.

 It is also possible to send the required JSON payload via REST API call using a file, e.g. filter.json